tagion/tagion/docs/gov/glossary/index.md

 ## Consensus

-Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the validity and order of transactions recorded in the Database (link).
+Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the validity and order of transactions recorded in the [Database](/gov/glossary#distributed_database).
 It ensures the integrity, security, and trustlessness of the Tagion Network by making sure that all participants maintain a consistent view of the database without relying on a central authority.

 In the Tagion Network, consensus is reached using an Asynchronous Byzantine Fault Tolerant (ABFT) consensus algorithm called Hashgraph.
 In this system: